pakinsa/DevOps_Project/15.AWS IAM Automation Manager/Readme.md

 *(Functions • Arrays • Environment Variables • Command-Line Arguments • Error Handling • AWS CLI • Secure Authentication • IAM Management)*

 **Project Scenario**
 CloudOps Solutions has adopted AWS and needs to automate IAM resource management for new DevOps hires.
-We extended the existing `aws_cloud_manager.sh` script (from previous mini-projects) to create 5 IAM users, a "devOps_admin" group, attach the `AdministratorAccess` managed policy, and assign users to the group — all via shell scripting.
+We extended the existing `aws_cloud_manager.sh` script to create 5 IAM users, a "devOps_admin" group, attach the `AdministratorAccess` managed policy, and assign users to the group — all via shell scripting.

 **Objectives Achieved in One Script**